DevMohanbagri/Rice-pudding/README.md

-This is the recipie of Indian sweet dish that is kheer or rice pudding.
+This is the recipie of Indian sweet dish that is oftenly called kheer or rice pudding.